Program Overview:

 Length: The program will be opened first to those who register for two weeks.
 A waiting list will be kept for those who can only come for one week.
 If additional spots are open at the end of Spring registration (April 30), one-week registrants will be accepted.
 Please contact the office (office@cedarscamps.org or 636-394-6162) if you want to be placed on the waiting list for attending one week.

-NLC Fulfillment Opportunity: Read our guide on how participating in the Junior Leadership Ski Camp program can fulfill NLC opportunities and earn Congressional Award hours.
+NLC Fulfillment Opportunities: Read our guide on how you can participate in the Junior Leadership Ski Camp program and earn Congressional Award hours.

 Christian Science Focus